-It takes 3 AA batteries and a micro SD card and can theoretically be left to run for several days (depending on sample rate and duty cycle).
-It seems to offer a lot for its £50–75 price tag.
+It takes 3 AA batteries and a micro SD card and on a typical dusk to dawn cycle will run for two to three weeks (exact time dependent on night length and sample rate used).
+The unit itself is not waterproof so you must either fashion your own waterproof (but not sound proof!) box, or purchase Open Acoustic Device’s dedicated IPX7 AudioMoth case for an extra c£30 on top of the device price (c£50).
+Even so, the AudioMoth offers a lot for its price.
 Its appearance is deceptive too.
-At only 50×60×20mm it’s tiny and its microphone is invisible under a tiny hole in the PCB.
+At only 50×60×20mm, it’s tiny and its microphone is invisible under a tiny hole in the PCB.
 You’d think it can’t possibly compete with portable recorder and a shotgun or parabolic mic.
 But the results are surprisingly good.